DataDog/integrations-core/postgres/README.md

 ### Configuration

+**Note**: To install Database Monitoring for PostgreSQL, select your hosting solution on the [documentation site](https://docs.datadoghq.com/database_monitoring/#postgres) for instructions.

+Proceed with the following steps in this guide only if you are installing the standard integration alone.

 #### Prepare Postgres

-##### Database Monitoring

-To install Database Monitoring for PostgreSQL, select your hosting solution on the [documentation site](https://docs.datadoghq.com/database_monitoring/#postgres) for instructions.

-If you are only installing the standard Postgres integration, proceed with the following steps in this guide.
-##### Standard Integration

 To get started with the standard PostgreSQL integration, create a read-only `datadog` user with proper access to your PostgreSQL server.
 Start `psql` on your PostgreSQL database.